 All five of the Scandinavian countries — Denmark, Finland, Iceland, Norway and Sweden — are known for their progressive social and economic views, but a few of these nations are particularly friendly places to visit for LGBTQ travel.
 Denmark was the first country in the world to recognize same-sex partnerships (in 1989) and is home to one of the oldest gay bars in Europe, Centralhjørnet.

-In additional wins for Scandinavia, Norway was ranked second highest in Rainbow Europe‘s index of “LGBTI” equality in 2017, and Sweden tied with Canada for #1 friendliest LGBTQ travel destination in the 2018 Spartacus Gay Travel Index.
+In additional wins for Scandinavia, Norway was ranked fifth highest in Rainbow Europe’s 2020 index, and Sweden tied with Canada and Malta for friendliest LGBTQ travel destination in the 2020 Spartacus Gay Travel Index.

 The Spanish government legalized same-sex marriage and gay adoption in 2005, which was relatively early compared to the rest of the world.
 In 2014, the Andalusian region of Spain passed a law allowing transgender people to legally change their name and gender without a medical diagnosis.
 That same year, Catalonia increased punishments for people convicted of hate crimes against the LGBTQ community.